BeastBomber23/Computer-Craft-Gui/README.md

 **Import things to have in your script**
 There is 1 thing you need in your script for this to work.
 ```
 gui.screenCheck() --Checks if any buttons were clicked.
+I can not stress enough that this is the most import function.
+Keep it in a loop.
 ```

 **Labels**